Handbook Detail Page

 Who May Ride a Yellow Bus?

 Eligibility for transportation to/from school is based on student’s residence.
-The student must live more than one radius mile from his/her primary school of attendance (PSA) to receive transportation.
-A student may be transported less than one mile if the district determines that the walking route contains hazardous conditions.
+The student must live more than one walking mile from his/her primary school of attendance (PSA) to receive transportation.
+A student may be transported less than one mile if the district determines that the walking route contains permanent hazardous conditions.
 Walking distance to the student’s assigned stop: eight to 10 blocks for high school, six to eight blocks for middle school and four to six blocks for elementary school.

 Special consideration